myyat/hotel-booking-system-ba/docs/user-stories.md

 I want to review registrations, so that I can verify and decide whether to approve or reject them based on platform rules

+**Acceptance Criteria**
+- Given the admin is on the review registration page
+  When the system loads registration
+  Then the system displays a list of registrations with details such as business name, contact information and owner    name

+- Given the admin is on the review registration page
+  When the admin selects registration
+  Then the system displays detailed registration information

+### User Story-2: Approve/Reject Registration
+As an admin,
+I want to approve or reject hotel owner registrations
+so that only valid and verified hotel owners can access the platform

+**Acceptance Criteria**
+- Given the admin is viewing a pending registrations When the admin clicks "Approve"
+  Then the system updates the registration status to "Approved" And grants access to the hotel owner
+  And displays a message "Registration approved successfully"

+- Given the admin is viewing a pending registrations When the admin clicks "Reject"
+  Then the system updates the registration status to "Rejected" And displays a message "Registration rejected successfully"

+- Given the registration has already been processed
+  When the admin attempts to approve or reject again
+  Then the system prevents action
+  And displays a message "This registration has already been processed"